Brotpilot-921/netbox-installer-debian/README.md

 ## Notes <a name = "notes"></a>

-This script is tested under Debian 11 Bulleseye.
+This script is tested under Debian 11 Bulleseye.<br>
 For furthure installation and upgrade instructions, visit https://docs.netbox.dev/en/stable/installation/.